react-skg/workshop/README.md

 To continue ☎ **press 0**, or checkout `step-0` 👍

 ## Resources
-Here are soume useful pages about the tools and libraries in this Workshop:
+Here are some useful pages about the tools and libraries in this Workshop:

 - [ReactJS Official Docs](https://facebook.github.io/react/docs/hello-world.html)
 - [JSX Basics](http://buildwithreact.com/tutorial/jsx)